-Travel involving flights and accommodation (special travel arrangements) are generally arranged by the Ministry of Justice at the booking stage of the process.
+Travel involving flights, accommodation and rental cars (special travel arrangements) are generally arranged by the Ministry at the booking stage of the process.
 You need to tell the Ministry of any special travel arrangements when you tell us your availability.

-Flights and accommodation will generally not be accepted as part of a claim for travel expenses after a hearing unless prior approval has been received from the CR.
+Flights, accommodation and rental car hire will generally not be accepted as part of a claim for travel expenses after a hearing unless prior approval has been received from the CR.

-In most cases, payment is made based on your payment terms.
+Usually, payment is made based on your payment terms.
 If you haven’t provided your payment terms, the Ministry will aim to make payment within 10 business days of the Ministry receiving a correctly completed invoice and timesheet.

-If you’ve given us a completed invoice and timesheet but you haven’t received payment (remittance advice) after 7 business days, you should call or email us at firstname.lastname@example.org
+If you’ve sent us a completed invoice and timesheet but you haven’t received payment (remittance advice) after 10 business days, please call or email us at firstname.lastname@example.org

-Make sure you have the following details to tell us:
+Make sure you have the following details handy when you contact us:

 This page was last updated: